MonoGraspNet: 6-DoF Grasping with a Single RGB Image: Methodology

-\textbf{Keypoint Detection: } Successful grasping is highly dependent on accurate prediction of the underlying 3D geometry.
+\textbf{Keypoint Detection: }Successful grasping is highly dependent on the accurate prediction of the underlying 3D geometry.
 Unfortunately, leveraging a state-of-the-art depth estimator is not a promising direction due to the bleeding-out effect around depth discontinuities.
 It is proved in Sec.~\ref{exper}.
-Therefore, we instead try to focus on the utilization of 2D features.
+Therefore, we instead focus on the utilization of 2D features.
 In particular, we propose to detect 2D keypoints $p$ first and subsequently recover the associated visible 3D keypoints $P_1$, as shown in Sec.~\ref{Recovery}.
 Notice that we formulate keypoint detection as heatmap regression using our Keypoint-Network, as depicted in Fig.~\ref{fig:data_pipeline}.
-Thanks to the dense and accurate annotations in our dataset, we observe that keypoint ground truth spread on the smooth surfaces of objects instead of sharp edges.
-By well training the network and using estimated keypoints to query surface normal and additionally inspecting the normal consistency around these keypoints, we are able to overcome the aforementioned issue in the normal selection part.
+Thanks to dense and accurate annotations in our dataset, we observe that ground truth keypoints spread on the smooth surfaces of objects instead of sharp edges.
+By using estimated keypoints to query surface normals after properly training the network and inspecting the normal consistency around these keypoints, we can overcome the issue mentioned above in the part of normal vector selection.

-\textbf{DWA Regression: } In order to obtain the final pose, after having estimated the normal, we still need to predict depth, width, and angle (DWA).
-NeWCRFs~\cite{yuan2022newcrfs}, a Conditional Random Field (CRF) based method, has shown that (1) the value to be estimated coming from RGB relies on cues such as colors and pixel positions.
-Further, (2) the depth of a pixel is usually not determined by distant pixels but by pixels that are only within a certain distance of the target pixel.
+\textbf{DWA Regression: }In order to obtain the final pose, after having estimated the normal, we extra need to predict depth, width, and angle (DWA).
+NeWCRFs~\cite{yuan2022newcrfs}, a Conditional Random Field (CRF) based method, has shown that: (i) the value to be estimated coming from RGB relies on cues such as colors and pixel positions.
+Further, (ii) the depth of a pixel is usually not determined by distant pixels but by pixels that are only within a certain distance of the target pixel.
 For a single pixel, too many pairwise connections result in similar performance but require a lot of redundant computations.
-Based on (1), we additionally improve the idea by adding learned surface normal into consideration:
+Based on (i), we additionally improve the idea by adding learned surface normal into consideration: